rapid7/insightconnect-plugins/urlscan/help.md

 # Version History

+* 2.2.1 - In action Submit URL for Scan add logger when submitted domain in on blacklist
 * 2.2.0 - Add new input Input Type in Search action
 * 2.1.8 - Correct spelling in help.md
 * 2.1.7 - Add missing outputs to Get Scan Results action